Xstat1k/Challenges/HealthPotions.md

 Got it!
 Here’s a cheat sheet formatted in a table with explanations for the Potion and Player Management System, structured like the previous one you provided.

 ---
+**learning**
+this was a fun and engaging task, while the dual coding was difficult i apreciated the learning experience after.
+DUal coding also made it easier to test for wrong things as there was two of us. for a better user experience and challenge i included a log system too.
 ## Cheat Sheet

 | **Code**                           | **Description**                                                      |